Lambda Legal Applauds Bill Requiring Comprehensive HIV Prevention Education in New York Prisons

--- Lambda Legal today praised the introduction of a bill that would require the New York State Commissioner of Correctional Services to develop comprehensive STD and HIV prevention programs in all state prisons.
+New York -- Lambda Legal today praised the introduction of a bill that would require the New York State Commissioner of Correctional Services to develop comprehensive STD and HIV prevention programs in all state prisons.
 Among state correctional facilities, New Yorks prisons have the highest rate of HIV in the country.

 New York Assembly Health Committee Chair Richard N. Gottfrieds bill would require education, outreach, harm reduction, testing, and the availability of disease barriers such as condoms.
 The bill seeks to curb the epidemic of HIV in New York prisons, and its spread into communities to which the incarcerated eventually return.

 Prisons represent an invaluable opportunity to educate a population at great risk for HIV infection," said Catherine Hanssens, Lambda Legal AIDS Project Director.
 "Protecting those on the inside ultimately protects those on the outside, who inevitably suffer the consequences of inadequate prison prevention programs and the lack of access to condoms.

 Studies repeatedly conclude that HIV transmission occurs within prisons.
 The most recent survey by the U.S. Department of Justice shows that state prisons in New York have the highest rate of HIV in the country.
 The extent of HIVs reach into minority and gay populations in New York, and recent statistics on the incidence of HIV among young men of color, underscore the need for a comprehensive approach to prevention.